hgeorgsch/pygax/README.md

 two additional test scripts `testGA.py` and `testBeam.py` are provided, optimising a three-dimensional function.
 The test functions are implemented in the `TestFunctions` module.

+## Continuous GA

+The `ContinuousChromosome` module is provided for continuous GA.
+The API replicates that of `BinaryChromosome`, so that they can be used almost interchangeably.